Community Birth Doula Training and Certification | Entrenamiento Comunitario “Doula” De Parto Y Programa de Certification

 Certification is offered by Happy Mama Healthy Baby Alliance.
 The requirements are as follows, and are due within 6 months of completing the course:

-• Participate in skill demonstration exercises and discussions
+• Participate in skill demonstration exercises and discussions in class;

-• After the course, work with three (3) mothers/birthing persons providing labor support.
+• After the course, work with three (3) mothers/birthing persons providing labor support;

-• Submit three (3) self-reports and three (3) client evaluations of your services
+• Submit three (3) self-reports and three (3) client evaluations of your services;

-• Complete required reading list and write and submit summaries of what you learned
+• Complete required reading list and write and submit summaries of what you learned and how you will put the knowledge into practice;

-• Complete HIPAA Training (offered in training)
+• Complete HIPAA Training for Doulas (offered at no charge after training; self-paced);

 DOULA APPRENTICESHIP PROGRAM

 After completing this course, participants will have the opportunity to volunteer with Happy Mama Healthy Baby Alliance to provide labor doula support to low-income families who cannot otherwise afford a Doula.
 You may use these experiences towards the requirements to attend three births for certification.
 You will have the opportunity to be mentored by experienced Doulas.
 To apply for this program, contact Doula@MotherbabySupport.net or call J. Tranae, Doula Program Coordinator at (626) 388-2191 ext.
-2
+2.

 National and state public health objectives such as reducing cesarean section, maternal mortality and prematurity and increasing breastfeeding rates are impacted by childbirth practices.
 The over-medicalization of normal childbirth has contributed to poorer outcomes for American mothers and babies than most other industrialized, Western counties.
 Doula Support is an evidence-based approach to reducing poor outcomes and contributing to better outcomes for moms and babies.